RedhawkSDR/libRfSimulators/README.md

 ## Configuration Files

 The FM RDS Simulator is initialized with a directory containing XML configuration files.
-These files must have the following format:
+The default and recommended location for these files is /usr/share/libFmRdsSimulator/examples.
+The configuration files must follow the following format:

     <TxProps>